 Standalone thermostats control a single unit by regulating the temperature for a particular space or zone independently of the rest of the building and without consideration for the number of units currently in operation.
-By installing BYOTconnected thermostats and implementing a group control strategy, HVAC units can now communicate, collaborate, and make informed, intelligent decisions about precisely when and how they should be operating to achieve maximum efficiency.
-Even though each thermostat has limited information, a connected group has the intelligence to respond orientation, construction materials, number of windows as well as others to determine the proper size for adequate cooling.
-A cooling load calculation should be performed using industry accepted standards and procedures published by industry associations such as the Air Conditioning Contractors of America (ACCA).
-HVAC equipment sizing is not an easy process, so in many cases untrained installation contractors incorporate a "safety factor" they believe will ensure equipment can keep up with demand and that comfort is met during extreme conditions such as abnormal temperatures or maximum holistically by selforganizing and synchronizing themselves in a way that enables units to simultaneously detect each other, red-flag unnecessary consumption and automatically optimize electricity usage by controlling the aggregated whole as one unified, coordinated group.
+By installing BYOT-connected thermostats and implementing a group control strategy, HVAC units can now communicate, collaborate, and make informed, intelligent decisions about precisely when and how they should be operating to achieve maximum efficiency.
+Even though each thermostat has limited information, a connected group has the intelligence to respond holistically by selforganizing and synchronizing themselves in a way that enables units to simultaneously detect each other, red-flag unnecessary consumption and automatically optimize electricity usage by controlling the aggregated whole as one unified, coordinated group.